 Quick Current Liabilities = Current Liabilities – Bank Overdraft – Cash Credit.

-The reason to exclude both of these items for calculating quick liabilities is that both such liabilities occur in order to buy inventories or paying off creditors.
+The reason to exclude both of these items for calculating quick liabilities is that both such liabilities occur in order to buy inventories or pay off creditors.

 A point to note here is that these two items are excluded only when these sources have become a permanent source of funding as an ongoing business.
-If these are not going to continue on regular basis then in that case they will not be deducted.
+If these are not going to continue on a regular basis, then, in that case, they will not be deducted.

-All values required for calculations of quick assets and quick liabilities are easily available in the balance sheet of the company.
+All values required for calculations of quick assets and quick liabilities are easily available on the balance sheet of the company.

 Example of Quick Ratio

-Example 1: Following is the data of XYZ Ltd.
+Example 1: The following is the data of XYZ Ltd.

 |Current Assets||($)||Current Liabilities||($)|